How To Make Truffle Salt At Home

 Truffle Salt in a Jar Square ImagePin

-Making truffle salt is an excellent way to extend the enjoyment of a seasonal bounty.
+Making Truffle Salt at home is an excellent way to extend the enjoyment of a seasonal bounty.
 You'll be savouring the taste for months to come.
-Recipe video is above!

 Print